 A neat silver and blue blanketed bed sat amongst packed bookshelves.
-Stacks of tomes towered from the ivory carpet to where an elegant crystal flower light glowed with gentle, white light.
-Dozens of tiny, enchanted items ornamented both shelves and stacks.
-Two silver-haired girls smiled and laughed in the photo beside her bed.
-Two pairs of bright blue eyes shone from the frame: one set of summer sky, the other touched by storm grey.
+Stacks of tomes towered from the ivory carpet to where an elegant crystal flower glowed with gentle, white light.
+Dozens of tiny, enchanted items ornamented both shelves and stacks and two silver-haired girls smiled and laughed in the photo beside her bed.
+Two pairs of bright eyes shone from the frame: one set of summer sky, the other storm grey.

 ‘Gabby.’
-Fleur’s blue eyes tightened behind her veil of silver hair.
-‘My little sister.’
+Fleur’s blue eyes tightened behind a veil of silver hair.
+‘Ma petite sœur — my little sister.’

 But nobody else.
 Harry glanced round the room.
 Just you, and her, and all these books and trinkets to fill the time.